 The Virtual (Team Building) Happy Hour

-If you’ve implemented a company happy hour after work on certain days, you may find that it increases team building and expands the company culture.
-It provides your team with the opportunity to unwind and talk about anything other than work.
+If you’ve implemented a company happy hour after work on certain days, you may find that it increases team building and improves company culture.
+Furthermore, it provides your team with the opportunity to unwind and talk about anything other than work.
 Despite its lack of work-related conversation, happy hours can actually help boost engagement at work.
 As others get to know each other better and work together, they can look forward to happy hour as a reward for completing a goal.

 If the conversation stagnates or you want to engage the team-building aspect, try a few games.
 These games should have a casual approach, giving your remote workers the opportunity to learn a bit more about each other.
 Some popular virtual happy hour games include: